Dynamics of postcritically bounded polynomial semigroups II: fiberwise dynamics and the Julia sets

 The key to investigating the dynamics of postcritically bounded polynomial semigroups is the density of repelling fixed points in the Julia set (\cite{HM1,GR}), which can be shown by an application of the Ahlfors five island theorem, and the lower semi-continuity of $\g \mapsto J_{\g }$ (\cite{J}), which is a consequence of potential theory.
 Moreover, one of the keys to investigating the fiberwise dynamics of skew products is, the observation of non-constant limit functions (cf. Lemma~\ref{nclimlem} and \cite{S1}).
 The key to investigating the dynamics of semi-hyperbolic polynomial semigroups is, the continuity of the map $\g \mapsto J_{\g }$ (this is highly nontrivial; see \cite{S1}) and the Johnness of the basin $A_{\g }$ of infinity (cf. \cite{S4}).
 Note that the continuity of the map $\g \mapsto J_{\g }$ does not hold in general, if we do not assume semi-hyperbolicity.
 Moreover, one of the original aspects of this paper is the idea of ``combining both the theory of rational semigroups and that of random complex dynamics".
 It is quite natural to investigate both fields simultaneously.
 However, no study (except the works of the author of this paper) thus far has done so.

-Furthermore, in Section~\ref{Const} and \cite{SdpbpI,SdpbpIII}, we provide a way of constructing examples of postcritically bounded polynomial semigroups with some additional properties (disconnectedness of Julia set, semi-hyperbolicity, hyperbolicity, etc.) (cf. Proposition~\ref{Constprop}, \cite{SdpbpI,SdpbpIII}).
+Furthermore, in Section~\ref{Const} and \cite{SdpbpI,SdpbpIII}, we provide a way of constructing examples of postcritically bounded polynomial semigroups with some additional properties (disconnectedness of the Julia set, semi-hyperbolicity, hyperbolicity, etc.) (cf. Proposition~\ref{Constprop}, \cite{SdpbpI,SdpbpIII}).
 For example, by Proposition~\ref{Constprop}, there exists a $2$-generator postcritically bounded polynomial semigroup $G=\langle h_{1},h_{2}\rangle $ with disconnected Julia set such that $h_{1}$ has a Siegel disk.

-As we see in Example~\ref{realpcbex}, Section~\ref{Const}, and \cite{SdpbpI, SdpbpIII}, it is not difficult to construct many examples, it is not difficult to verify the hypothesis ``postcritically bounded'', and the class of postcritically bounded polynomial semigroups is very wide.
+As we see in Example~\ref{realpcbex}, Section~\ref{Const}, and \cite{SdpbpI, SdpbpIII}, it is not difficult to construct many examples for which we can verify the hypothesis ``postcritically bounded'', so the class of postcritically bounded polynomial semigroups is very wide.

 Throughout the paper, we will see many new phenomena in polynomial semigroups or random dynamics of polynomials that do not occur in the usual dynamics of polynomials.
 Moreover, these new phenomena are systematically investigated.